 In this experiment as well as in my practice, I see no evidence that unaligned data processing could be several times slower.
 On a cheap Core 2 processor, there is a difference of about 10% in my tests.
 On a more recent processor (Core i7), there is no measurable difference.

 On recent Intel processors (Sandy Bridge and Nehalem), there is no performance penalty for reading or writing misaligned memory operands according to Agner Fog.
 There might be more of a difference on some AMD processors, but the busy AMD server I tested showed no measurable penalty due to data alignment.

 Acknowledgement: I am grateful to Owen Kaser for pointing me to the references on this issue.

 Further reading: Laurent Gauthier provided a counter-example where unaligned access is significantly slower (by 50%).
 However, it involves a particular setup where you read words separated by specific intervals.
-Furthermore, it appears that Laurent’s example no longer show a difference on more recent processors.
+Furthermore, it appears that Laurent’s example no longer shows a difference on more recent processors.